 Prior to 2023, PBF Holding and its subsidiaries, Delaware City Refining Company LLC, Paulsboro Refining Company LLC, and Chalmette Refining LLC ("Chalmette Refining") (collectively, the "PBF Entities"), entered into the third amended and restated inventory intermediation agreement (the "Third Inventory Intermediation Agreement") with J. Aron & Company, a subsidiary of The Goldman Sachs Group, Inc. ("J. Aron").
-Pursuant to the Third Inventory Intermediation Agreement, J. Aron purchased and held title to certain crude oil, intermediates, and finished products (the "J. Aron Products") purchased or produced by the Refineries and delivered into the storage tanks at the Refineries (the "Storage Tanks").
+Pursuant to the Third Inventory Intermediation Agreement, J. Aron purchased and held title to certain crude oil, intermediates, and finished products (the "J. Aron Products") purchased or produced by the Paulsboro and Delaware City refineries (and at the election of the PBF Entities, the Chalmette refinery) (the "Refineries") and delivered into the storage tanks at the Refineries (the "Storage Tanks").
 The J. Aron Products were sold back to us as the J. Aron Products were discharged out of the Storage Tanks.

 On June 28, 2023, the PBF Entities entered into a second amendment to the Third Inventory Intermediation Agreement to amend certain provisions in order to allow for the early termination of the Third Inventory Intermediation Agreement effective as of July 31, 2023.
+In conjunction with this early termination, we made a payment of \$268.0 million for the inventory previously held by J. Aron, inclusive of \$13.5 million of related costs associated with exiting the agreement.